Subscribe to our news letter

 Retail media's dependence on first-party shopper data makes privacy compliance non-negotiable.
 The regulatory landscape in 2026 includes:

-• India PDPB: The Personal Data Protection Bill creating new compliance requirements for Indian e-commerce platforms operating retail media
+- India DPDPA: The Digital Personal Data Protection Act creating new compliance requirements for Indian e-commerce platforms operating retail media

 Retailers operating retail media networks must implement privacy-by-design principles: consent management, data minimization, purpose limitation, and transparent data processing agreements with advertisers.
 Osmosphere supports this through cookie-less BYOT (Bring Your Own Traffic) attribution and IAB-certified compliance.